eduong100/Exercise_API/README.md

 The base url is: https://exercise-app-duong.herokuapp.com/exercises

-One can access the API using the following endpoints (all requests are get requests):
+One can access the API using the following endpoints (all requests are GET requests):

 Data is stored in a MongoDB NoSQL database